Owners' equity is the ownership interest of shareholders in the assets of a company. Owners equity represents what the owners own outright.

-- Re-negotiating or discarding labor contracts, and other contracts.
+- Re-negotiating or discarding labor contracts, and other agreements

-In this kind of bankruptcy, the fate of existing shareholder value and shareholder equity claims is much less prescribed and much less certain.
-In the United States, this kind of bankruptcy process is known as a Chapter 11 bankruptcy filing (referring to its Chapter in the United States Bankruptcy Code).
+In this kind of bankruptcy, the fate of existing shareholder value and shareholder equity claims is much less prescribed and much less sure.
+In the United States, this kind of bankruptcy process is a Chapter 11 bankruptcy filing (referring to its Chapter in the United States Bankruptcy Code).

 Potential Leverage Benefits

-In a strong economy or when the business is otherwise doing well, owners may make more on creditor supplied funds than they pay for the cost of borrowing.
-This illustrates a benefit of using leverage.
+In a healthy economy or when the business is otherwise doing well, owners may make more on creditor supplied funds than they pay for the cost of borrowing.
+In a healthy economy or when the business is otherwise doing well, owners may make more on creditor supplied funds than they pay for the cost of borrowing.
+This gain is the primary benefit of using leverage.